tutumcloud/support-docs/feature-reference/auto-destroy.md

 ###**Using the CLI[](https://docs.tutum.co/features/autodestroy/#launching-an-application-with-autodestroy-activated-through-the-cli "Permalink to this headline")**

-You can enable autodestroy when launching an service using the CLI:
+You can enable autodestroy when launching a service using the CLI:

 ```
 $ tutum apps run --autodestroy ALWAYS [...]